seime/openhab-esphome/README.md

 ## Channels

 Channels are auto-generated based on actual device configuration.
+Bring the device online, and the binding will interrogate the device and create channels based on the device configuration.

 ## Full Example file example